-Director’s Commentary is a new feature here, focused on the stories behind music videos straight from those who produce them.
-First up is Traevfx discussing the video he directed for the track “328ix” by lui*.
+Singled Out is a feature focusing on the stories behind a song as told by the artists who made it.
+This edition finds Traevfx discussing the video he directed for the track “328ix” by lui*.
 Based in Cedar Rapids, Trae ventured to Des Moines for the shoot, which took an unexpected turn when it was shut down by the police.

 villin: How did you first meet lui* and what was the original concept for the video?